Gizmooa/Fire-Detection/README.md

 Running this project requires the user to have [PX4 Sitl](https://github.com/mavlink/qgroundcontrol/releases/download/v4.0.11/QGroundControl.AppImage), [QGroundControl](http://qgroundcontrol.com/) and [Gazebo](http://gazebosim.org/) downloaded.
 Inside PX4 we are using a modified version of the drone typhoon h480, to angle a camera downwards.
 This sdf file are located in /typhoonH480/typhoon\_h480.
 And should replace the sdf file inside /path/to/px4/models/typhoon\_h480/typhoon\_h480.sdf.

-After having the requirements, start by having both QGroundControl and Gazebo running.
-The gazebo should be started with the typhoon H480 drone, it can be started as the following inside the px4 folder:
+After having the requirements, start by having both QGroundControl(This should be started before Gazebo) and Gazebo running.
+The Gazebo should be started with the typhoon H480 drone, it can be started as the following inside the px4 folder:
 ```
 make px4_sitl gazebo_typhoon_h480
 ```